aleshaleksey/fansys23/combat.md

 ## Damage and death

 Attacks and various harmful effects cause injury and death to combatants and destruction of structures and equipment (amongst other things).
-An semi-abstract measurement, damage, is used to quantify this.
+A semi-abstract measurement, damage, is used to quantify this.

 ### Death, dying and the relationship between HP, MP and SP